While The Mysterious Mr. Enter focuses more on critique than comedy, there's still a fair amount of humor to be had here.

 - Before that, it shows his first ever review followed by a transition into the present day.
 The time allotted?
 3:00 AM.

 - He goes into detail about how he's only seen bits and pieces of seasons 6-7.
-Taking a page from Chuggaaconroy's book, Mario's "d'oh!" voice clip plays when he says he hasn't seen any of (the yet to be released) season 8 (which, to be fair, isn't exactly a false statement).
+Taking a page from Chuggaaconroy's book, Mario's "d'oh!" voice clip plays when he says he hasn't seen any of (the then-unreleased) season 8 (which, to be fair, wasn't a false statement).

 - When talking about how he doesn't know about Thorax, the video shows the Changeling King with a goofy grin on his face.